 As the weather gets colder and winter approaches fast, you’ve likely found yourself daydreaming about beautiful beaches, sunny skies, and 80-degree temperatures.
 You might even be battling seasonal affective disorder.
-(Here are some things you can to do combat SAD.)
 If you’re seriously considering a tropical getaway, especially around the holidays, you’ll have some planning to do.
-(Here are some essential tips for traveling between Thanksgiving and New Years.)

 Firstly, and most importantly, where will you go?
 There are thousands of islands in the Caribbean alone.
 It’s impossible to know which one is the best, right?

 Well, as a matter of fact, one island does rise above the others in terms of visitor satisfaction: Aruba.
 Over half of travelers to Aruba return at least once in their lives, with some returning annually.
-What makes the “A” of the A-B-C islands a paradise among paradises?
+Thankfully it’s not one of the 16 places that have been ruined by tourism.

 For one thing, Aruba is a relatively small island—only 19-and-a-half miles long and six miles wide—and taxis, public transportation, and car rentals are easily accessible.
-It’s also outside of the hurricane zone, like these other warm-weather destinations, so you’ll be safe from the elements.
+It’s also outside of the hurricane zone, so you’ll be safe from the elements.
 Like most Caribbean islands, the weather is great and the water is beautiful (both in color and in temperature; the ocean waters remain around 80 degrees nearly all year round).
 Aruba’s outdoor temperatures usually hover around 80 degrees—more than hot enough to entice you to take a dip in the water, but not humid enough to be uncomfortable.
 Its strong offshore winds also make it a great spot for water sports.
+Plus, it’s one of the 12 best off-season travel deals you can book now.

 If you like the bustling resort experience, check out the beautiful Palm Beach and its surrounding resort hotels.
 If you prefer a quieter, less crowded beach experience, the nearby Eagle Beach is probably the spot for you.
 And there’s more than just beaches, of course: the island is full of excellent restaurants, shops, street vendors, and nightlife.
 U.S. dollars are widely accepted at stores and restaurants.
 On the less developed side of the island, there are plenty of great spots for hiking and sightseeing as well.